emojifreak/debian-rpi-image-script/README.md

 * Choice of keyboard layout
 * Debian 11 Bullseye

-An SD card must be set in `/dev/mmcblk0`
+An SD card must be set in `/dev/mmcblk0`.
+If you find any trouble, please report it as a github issue here.